 SEDA College engages significantly with its communities to seek feedback and understand how its stakeholders are experiencing their interactions with the College.
-Most significantly this occurs through Staff, Student and Parent surveys.
-In 2020 these surveys were conducted in September/ October.
+Most significantly this occurs through staff, student and parent surveys.
+In 2021 student and parent surveys were conducted in October.
+The College engaged Great Places To Work (GPTW) to undertake the staff survey in May.
 Results are shared with staff soon after completion and targets are set for the remainder of the year.